chrisgrieser/alfred-neovim-utilities/README.md

 	- `⇧↵`: Search GitHub issues of the plugin.[^1]
 - `old`: Displays and searches your `:oldfiles`.
 Opens them in your default editor for the respective filetype.
 (Use a neovim GUI to open them directly.)
 - `:swap`: Opens the folder that contains your swap files by default in Finder.
+- `:vim`: Creates/Updates the local cache for the online :help search.
+Run it once in a while, when there have been updates to the online docs.
 - The workflow autoupdates.
 You can turn this off in the workflow configuration.

 ## Installation and setup